If your struggling with Addictions Article issues, please take our survey to see the severity

 What is food addiction?

 There are different types of food addiction such as bulimia, anorexia and binge eating.
-Each of them manifests different symptoms.
+Each of them manifests around food consumption and has different symptoms.
 These conditions are curable through the help of therapy and medication.
 However, you need to cooperate with the treatment process to achieve a positive result.
 People who suffer from occasional food cravings are not necessarily categorised as food addicts.
 It is normal to suffer from occasional food cravings for a specific period.
 It only goes wrong if uncontrolled, Symptoms include:

-Cravings despite feeling full – You still crave for food even after a nutritious meal.
+Cravings despite feeling full – You still crave food even after a nutritious meal.
 Cravings are motivated by your urges to eat.
-It is normal to crave for food.
+It is normal to crave food.
+This is common in today’s society with junk foods as they have chemicals in them that make you crave them.

-Feeling guilty with the amount that you eat and still overeating – You are feeling guilty because of your bad eating habits.
+Feeling guilty about the amount that you eat and still overeating – You are feeling guilty because of your bad eating habits around particular foods such as junk food.
 But, you still keep on eating more of what is intended.
-It is wise to seek psychotherapy in Perth if you are in this situation.
+It is wise to seek psychotherapy if you are in this situation.
 Be honest and trust your psychotherapist.

 Hiding from others while eating – It is hard to admit to your eating disorder issues.
 At this point, you are still in denial and on the process of convincing yourself that you are fine.
 Food addicts tend to hide while consuming their food.
 They often do it alone in the car, at home or late at night when everyone is asleep.